JWST Spacecraft Bus

 The attitude control subsystem (ACS) provides attitude determination and control for all mission phases and modes of the observatory.
 The ACS interfaces with the Fine Guidance Sensor (FGS), located in the Integrated Science Instrument Module (ISIM), and with the telescope's fine steering mirror (FSM) for fine pointing control during observations.

-The propulsion subsystem provides the means to correct the JWST orbit, control the observatory attitude in certain modes, and unload reaction wheel momentum.
+JWST's propulsion subsystem provides the means to correct the telescope orbit, control the observatory attitude in certain modes, and unload reaction wheel momentum.
 Thrusters are used for orbit maintenance, momentum unloads, and some attitude control functions.
 The observatory carries enough propellant for at least 10 years of science operations.

 The spacecraft Command & Data Handling (C&DH) subsystem supports command processing for the spacecraft bus, command routing to the ISIM and Optical Telescope Element (OTE), as well as telemetry recording and routing to the communications subsystem.